ItziModel/itzi/README.md

   - water depth
   - water surface elevation (depth + DEM)

-A raster space-time dataset is created for each selected output maps are written at ausing the STRDS name as a prefix
+A raster space-time dataset is created for each selected output.
+Maps are written using the STRDS name as a prefix.